blinklabs-io/docs/src/content/docs/guides/dingo/004-create-start-up-service.md

 > ⚠️ Please adjust path below.
 Paths are based on our [Quick Start](../002-quick-start-overview) guide and `USER=test`.
 >
-> 💡 Tip: to find your path to dingo, navigate to you dingo binary directory, then you can run the `realpath dingo` command.
+> 💡 Tip: to find your path to the Dingo binary, navigate to your Dingo binary directory, then you can run the `realpath dingo` command.

 ```
 sudo mv /home/test/dingo/dingo /usr/local/bin/
 ```
 <br>

-> ✅ You can check that dingo was moved by running `which dingo`
+> ✅ You can check that Dingo binary was moved by running `which dingo`

 <br>